Robin Russell: Television and film appearances

-During the early and mid 1970s Russell (with New Birth and the Nite-Liters) appeared on numerous syndicated television shows including American Bandstand, Don Kirshner's Rock Concert, Soul Train, The Merv Griffin Show, Soul, and in 1975 Russell made a cameo appearance as a guest percussionist with Buddy Miles & the Earth Rockers in an episode of Don Kirshner's Rock Concert.
-Russell's performance with Little Richard at Wembley Stadium was filmed, aired on television, included as part of a DVD released in 1973 as "The London Rock and Roll Show", and released in 2001 as a CD of the same title.
+During the early and mid 1970s, Russell (with New Birth and the Nite-Liters) appeared on numerous syndicated television shows including American Bandstand, Don Kirshner's Rock Concert, Soul Train, The Merv Griffin Show, Soul, and in 1975 Russell made a cameo appearance as a guest percussionist with Buddy Miles & the Earth Rockers in an episode of Don Kirshner's Rock Concert.
+Russell's performance with Little Richard at Wembley Stadium was filmed and aired on television in 1973.
+Included as part of a DVD released as The London Rock and Roll Show, and released in 2001 as a CD of the same title.

-Movie Scores and Television Commercials
+Movie scores and television commercials

-Russell's drumming can also be heard as a portion of the sound track for the 1973 action movie Gordon's War, starring Paul Winfield, where New Birth performed the song "Come On and Dream Some Paradise," and around 2006-07 a Jeep Compass commercial was aired on television using an altered sample of New Birth's "Got to Get a Knutt", of which Russell is a co-writer.
+Russell's drumming can also be heard as a portion of the sound track for the 1973 action movie Gordon's War, where New Birth performed the song "Come On and Dream Some Paradise", and around 2006-07 a Jeep Compass commercial was aired on television using an altered sample of New Birth's "Got to Get a Knutt", of which Russell is a co-writer.